avrabie/onion-fe/README.md

-# Onion Shop FE (React + Vite)
+# Soviet Onion Shop FE (React + Vite)

-This is a React frontend (Vite) for the Onion Shop.
+This is a React frontend (Vite) for the Soviet Onion Shop — a glorious marketplace for bulbs that could power a five‑year plan.
 It talks to a Spring Boot backend.

 ## Running locally